KML: Using Machine Learning to Improve Storage Systems: Evaluation

-We trained our readahead neural network on traces that contain only four of these workloads: readrandom, readseq, readreverse, readrandomwriterandom---all running on the NVMe-SSD.
+We trained our readahead neural network on traces that contain only four of these workloads: readrandom, readseq, readreverse, readrandomwriterandom---all running only on the NVMe-SSD.
 These four tend to be the simpler workloads, because we wanted to see whether \kml can train on simpler workloads yet accurately predict on more complex workloads not trained on.
 This also ensures a balanced representation of randomness and sequentiality in the training dataset.

-After the training phase was done, we tested our models on all six workloads as well as different devices.
-This was done to show that our models not only perform accurate predictions on the training set samples, but they also generalize to three new and complex workloads (updaterandom and two variants of \stt{mixgraph} as well as a different device (SATA-SSD))---which were excluded from the training data.
-We evaluated mixed workloads by running two concurrent \stt{db\_bench} instances, each on a separate RocksDB database, both stored on the same device.
-We kept the hardware configuration the same as before to increase system and page-cache pressure.
+After the training phase completed, we tested our models on all six workloads as well as different devices.
+This was done to show that our models not only perform accurate predictions on the training set samples, but they also generalize to two new and complex workloads (updaterandom and \stt{mixgraph} as well as a different device (SATA-SSD))---which were excluded from the training data.
+We evaluated mixed workloads by running two concurrent \stt{db\_bench} instances, each on a separate RocksDB database and using a different workload profile, both stored on the same device.
+We kept the hardware configuration the same as before (1GB RAM) to increase system and page-cache pressure.

-We also experimented with our readahead network model using TPC-H~\cite{TPC-H} queries running on MySQL~\cite{mysql20} to evaluate how generalizable the readahead neural network is.
-TPC-H is a well-known database benchmarking framework.
-We tested our readahead neural network on this setup to show the limits of our model.
-Because \stt{db\_bench} benchmarks and TPC-H queries generate different I/O patterns, we anticipate that models built with the former may mispredict for the latter.
+We also experimented with our readahead network model using TPC-H~\cite{TPC-H} queries running on MySQL~\cite{mysql20}, to evaluate how generalizable and effective the readahead neural network is to an entirely different workload.
 In this paper we do \emph{not} claim that our readahead neural network model will work universally to optimize readahead values for all possible workloads.
 Rather, these use cases are meant to demonstrate the \kml framework's versatility.
-Developing universal solutions for these problems requires more comprehensive datasets and potentially more powerful or complex models, which is beyond the scope of this paper.
-Figure~\ref{fig:overall-performance} demonstrates the performance improvements as a result of predictions made by the readahead neural network---detailed further below.
+With more workloads and datasets, one can build a wide range of ML models to optimize many storage problems.